+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is a decorative fireplace/heater within the living room apartment.
+This has not been checked, tested or inspected in anyway.
 Internal decorations Visually inspected.
-Mainly paper/paint finishes to internal wall and ceiling surfaces.
-Tiled and wet wall finishes also observed.
+Mainly paper/paint finishes to the internal wall and ceiling surfaces.
+Tiled finishes also observed.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
 Mains supply.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
 Mains supply.
 Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 Plumbing, where seen, was found to be a mix of copper and plastic.
-The main bathroom fittings comprise of a bath, Wc & wash hand basin.
+Bathroom fittings comprise of a bath, WC and wash hand basin.
 There is a shower fitted over the bath.
-Shower room fittings at first floor level comprise of a shower, Wc & wash hand basin.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 There is a gas fired central heating system installed.
-The central heating boiler is located within the kitchen.
+The central heating boiler is located within the cupboard off the kitchen.